SaagarGodithi/saagargodithi.github.io/archive/test.md

 ## updates to rules

+Here are a list of changes I am making to my technology rules to reflect the lessons learned from the past week:

 - Choice sucks
   - Only allowed to check email between 11:15-11:30 AM and 8:30-8:45PM
   - Only allowed to check slack between 11:15-11:30 AM, 12:45-1:00PM (after lunch break) and 4:15-4:30 PM